-- Ensure normal perfusion i.e. capillary refill time of less than 3 seconds, absence of tachycardia and metabolic acidosis, normal blood pressure, and adequate urine output. - Start intravenous fluids in all neonates with Apgar scores <4 at 1 minute or <7 at 5 minutes of age or if the neonate is sick (respiratory distress, encephalopathy or abnormal tone). - In sick neonates, place arterial line for guiding management of blood pressure.
-BP should be tightly maintained in upper normal range according to gestation and postnatal age specific BP charts avoiding wider fluctuation.15 - If tissue perfusion is inadequate, infuse normal saline or Ringer's lactate at 10 mL/kg over 5-10 min. - Administer dobutamine (preferred) or dopamine to maintain adequate cardiac output, as required. - Do not restrict fluid routinely because it may predispose to hypoperfusion; restrict fluids only if there is hyponatremia (sodium <120 mEq/L) secondary to syndrome of inappropriate secretion of ADH (SIADH) or if there is renal failure. - Do echocardiography in infants needing ionotropic support to assess decreased contractibility due to asphyxia related cardiogenic shock.
-This helps to guide appropriate management strategy.16
+- Ensure normal perfusion i.e. capillary refill time of less than 3 seconds, absence of tachycardia and metabolic acidosis, normal blood pressure, and adequate urine output - Start intravenous fluids in all neonates with Apgar scores <4 at 1 minute or <7 at 5 minutes of age or if the neonate is sick (respiratory distress, encephalopathy or abnormal tone) - In sick neonates, place arterial line for guiding management of blood pressure.
+BP should be tightly maintained in upper normal range according to gestation and postnatal age specific BP charts, avoiding wide fluctuations. - If tissue perfusion is inadequate, infuse normal saline or Ringer's lactate at 10 mL/kg over 5-10 min - Administer dobutamine (preferred) or dopamine to maintain adequate cardiac output, as required. - Do not restrict fluids routinely because it may predispose to hypoperfusion; restrict fluids only if there is hyponatremia (sodium <120 mEq/L) secondary to syndrome of inappropriate secretion of ADH (SIADH) or if there is renal failure. - Do echocardiography in neonates requiring ionotropic support to evaluate decreased contractility due to asphyxia related cardiogenic shock.
+This helps to guide appropriate management strategy.